- DNA-based assays can miss nearly 50 percent of cancer.

 The biology of cancer evolution suggests vital shifts in treatment strategies.
 It identifies new targets for therapeutic intervention.
 It also can inform promising avenues of basic cancer research, as well as reprioritizations of translational efforts and clinical trial focus.

-This conference issues an urgent call for new ideas and approaches so lives can be saved.
+This conference issued an urgent call for new ideas and approaches so lives can be saved.
 Prevention, early detection and early intervention are key to dramatic progress in the war on cancer so we can reduce patient suffering and mortality on a broad societal scale.

 Day 1: Wednesday Morning, October 14, 2020